 The only option for short-term deployment uses the HEFA technology (Hydrotreated Esters and Fatty Acids).
 This conversion technology is already used at commercial scale and is approved by ASTMAmerican Society for Testing and Materials, https://www.astm.org/ for use in commercial aviation up to a 50% blend with fossil kerosene.
 Although all other ASTM approved sustainable aviation fuels are safe to use, their conversion technology is not yet mature enough to produce it on a large commercial scale.

 HEFA fuels can be produced at reasonable costs compared to fossil fuels, however there is a lot of controversy around the raw materials used.
 Vegetable oils from agricultural lands or products with high ILUC (Indirect Land-Use Change) affects form, together with waste oils (i.e. tallow and used cooking oil), the basis for the feedstock pool.
 Although still permitted under the Renewable Energy Directive and used for the production of road transport fuels, raw material will have to progressively be able to cope with sustainability criteria as expressed above.
 The European Commission tends to exclude all crops in future, but there are truly sustainable alternatives available.
 The International Civil Aviation Organisation (ICAO) is working on sustainability standards to recognise feedstocks that are produced through low ILUC land management practices.
 Some of these methods, for example cover crops, yield improvements, and the use of degraded lands, can increase soil carbon.
-We believe that the EU could take a leadership position in developing low ILUC feedstock in Europe.
+We believe that the EU could take a leadership position in developing low ILUC feedstock in Europe, prioritising wastes with high-emission end-of-life uses to avoid disrupting carbon sinks.
 This creates a great opportunity to increase production capacity on short notice and deliver fuels at an affordable cost while creating new green jobs and supporting EU growth.

 B. Medium to long term options — not one clear winner